5 Financial Lessons to Learn from Minimalism

 This essential rule of minimalism goes like this: every time you buy something new, you have to get rid of something you already have in the same category.
 For example, if you buy a pair of shoes, you have to let one pair go.
 No big deal, right?
 It’s not at first, when you have plenty you need to get rid of anyway.
-But once you pare down and only keep things you really like and use regularly, it will be harder to choose what has to go.
-The idea is that you spend time thinking about it before you make a purchase, which can help cut down on impulse buying.
+But once you pare down and only keep things you really like and use, it’s harder to choose what has to go.
+The idea is to spend time thinking about it before you make a purchase, which can help cut down on impulse buying.

 Reuse, Recycle and Multi-task

 When you’re doing more with less, it makes sense to focus on items that serve multiple functions.
-Look for furniture and household items that can serve more than one purpose, such as an ottoman with built-in storage, or a hamper with an ironing board attached.
+Look for furniture and household items that can serve more than one purpose.
+Look for things like an ottoman with built-in storage, or a hamper with an ironing board attached.
 You’ll also want to look for ways to reuse items you world normally get rid of.
 For example, when towels become worn, instead of throwing them away, use them as cleaning rags.